Tunisia confirms the willingness to organize 2025 ITTF African Championships - ExBulletin

 Tunisia confirms the willingness to organize 2025 ITTF African Championships

-Tunisia has re -confirmed its willingness to organize the ITTF African championships of 2025 planned for 12 to 19 October in Councils.
+Tunisia has re -confirmed its willingness to organize the ITTF -African championships 2025, planned from October 12 to October 19 in Councils.

 The North African country, described as Africa Table Tennis HUB, has successfully organized various ITTF-Gesanctional events, including the African Cup, Youth Championships and several regional competitions.

-Secretary-General of the Tunisian table tennis federation, Mrs. Fatten Tebina, told Reporters on Wednesday that Tunisia considered recognition as an honor as a responsibility.
+Mrs. Faten Tebina, secretary-general of the Tunisian table tennis federation, said, Reporters said on Wednesday that Tunisia considered recognition as an honor as a responsibility.

-It motivates us to maintain Momentum, invest in infrastructure and position Tunisia as a permanent reference point for table tennis development on the continent.
+It motivates us to maintain Momentum, to invest in infrastructure and position Tunisia as a permanent reference point for table tennis development on the continent, Tebina said.

 Tunisia came in to organize the championship after the withdrawal of Rwandas earlier this year and responded quickly to guarantee the continuity of the competition.